Çağla Büyükakçay

+She was the top-ranked tennis player at Istanbul's multi-sports club Enkaspor.

 Career

-She did not contest many junior tournaments, only playing four before competing at the senior level.
+She did not contest many junior tournaments, only playing four, before competing at the senior level.
 After a few aborted starts, Büyükakçay played her first professional match at an ITF event in Istanbul in May 2004.
 Losing in the qualifying draw, she would play two more tournaments during the 2004 season.
 She won her first ever Fed Cup match in 2005, partnering Pemra Özgen to defeat Stephanie Pace and Stephanie Sullivan of Malta.
 She made her WTA debut at the İstanbul Cup, but lost to Elena Vesnina in the first round.
-She continued to compete in 10k and 25k events for the remainder of the year.
+She continued to compete in $10k and $25k events for the remainder of the year.

 Büyükakçay began the 2006 season in Ramat HaSharon, but fell there in qualifying to Katariina Tuohimaa.
 She did not win a main-draw match until April, when she made it to the second round of a $10k tournament in Chennai.
 She again played for Turkey in Fed Cup, registering a straight-sets win over Olfa Dhaoui of Tunisia.
 She partnered again with Pemra Özgen, this time double bageling Sigurlaug Sigurdardottir and Iris Staub of Iceland.
 She reached her first singles and doubles finals simultaneously in Antalya, losing the singles final but winning the doubles with Alena Bayarchyk.
 She continued mainly on the ITF Circuit but would not reach another final until September, when she made it to the final of in Istanbul.
 Büyükakçay continued to gain experience during the 2007 season, recording her first ever singles title in Istanbul.

 In 2008, Büyükakçay won her second singles title in Gaziantep.
 She proceeded to enter a mix of lower and higher-level ITF tournaments with some success, including a quarterfinal appearance at a $50k tournament in Penza, going down to Julia Glushko in a tough three-set match.
-She ended the season on a high, capturing the doubles title with Lucía Sainz in Vinaros.
+She ended the season on a high, capturing the doubles title with Lucía Sainz in Vinaròs.
 Büyükakçay recorded her first singles title of the 2009 season in Istanbul before returning to the city two weeks later.
 Having been awarded a wildcard into the 2009 İstanbul Cup, she drew Lucie Hradecká and led the Czech by a set before succumbing in three sets.
 She did not compete in any other WTA tournaments for the rest of the year.